We want to talk to you about what webchat can do for retail and how it can be used to craft an amazing shopping experience.

-In fact, most of the companies interviewed for CCW’s Live Chat Benchmarking Report 2018 saw an excess of 5000 chat queries a month.
+In fact, most of the companies interviewed for CCW’s Live Chat Benchmarking Report 2018 saw an excess of 5000 online chat queries a month.
 The report identified the ecommerce sector as the most proactive webchat adopter.

 Why?
 Because their customers can’t get enough of it.